 - Laying on your stomach or leaning backward makes your SI joint hurt. – When you are laying on your stomach or leaning back you’re compressing the SI joint.
 If this produces pain your low back pain is likely SI joint related.

-- Swinging your leg forward and backward makes your SI joint hurt. – This movement causes some shifting in the SI joint and can stretch and compress the joint capsule, both of which can be irritated if you have SI joint pain.
+- Swinging your leg forward and backward makes your SI joint hurt. – This movement causes some shifting in the SI joint and can stretch and compress the joint capsule, both of which can be irritating if you have SI joint pain.

 - You feel like you want to “crack or pop” the SI joint – If you find yourself trying to “crack or pop” the SI joint for relief you may have low back pain originating in the SI joint.